 Skip to main content

-We in recruitment have access to previously unseen granularity of data.
+We in recruitment can access a previously unseen granularity of data.
 But, with so many things to keep track of and optimize, how do you decide which recruiting metrics to focus on?

 To help, in this article, I’ve split the recruitment metrics into what I consider “key” and “advanced”.